Doc is a cowboy in every sense of the definition and imagination.

 He’s a champion rodeo rider, cowboy singer, cowboy movie star, fast-draw winner, top marksman, certainly has had his hand in Flint Hills cattle work, and the list goes on…

 “All I’ve ever wanted to be was a cowboy.
-Ty Murray, Lane Frost, Chris LeDoux and even John Wayne were my heroes,” exclaimed Hinck of Burlingame.
+Ty Murray, Lane Frost, Chris LeDoux and even John Wayne were my heroes.
+I wanted to be like them,” exclaimed Hinck.

-It would be impossible to know which is closest to his heart: riding bucking bulls or singing cowboy songs.
+It would likely be impossible to really know which is closest to his heart: riding bucking bulls or singing cowboy songs.

-“My goal is to be a world champion all-around cowboy,” Hinck claimed.
+“My dream and goal are to be a world champion all-around cowboy,” Hinck of Burlingame claimed.

 Yet, hearing him belt out a cowboy song with rabid-enthusiasm before and after the rodeo make both seem equally important to his cowboy-lifestyle.